 In office environments, where most people only experience a few weeks of hot weather a year, simple temporary remedial actions can be taken such as;

-- Using portable air conditioning units if necessary
+- Using portable air conditioning units if necessary; and

 How can I check if we are doing enough?